-In 2006 the shortest residence time was 1 day, and the longest residence time observed may have been as long as 43 - 91 days.
-Modeling results suggest that the average residence time for the first group was around 26 days, and the last group averaged somewhere around 10 days.
-These results are consistent with the relationship generated in previous years, whereby early-release groups tend to stay in the upper watershed for a longer time than those released later in the season.
+In 2007 the shortest residence time was 1 day, and the longest residence time observed may have been as long as 55 - 100 days.
+Modeling results suggest that the average residence time for the first group was around 9.8 days; with the following groups averaging 20+ days, with the average residence time eventually declining to around 7 days.

+For most of the smolts released in 2007, these results are consistent with the relationship generated in previous years.
+This relationship suggests that early-release groups tend to stay in the upper watershed for a longer time than those released later in the season.
 This behavioral difference has also been noted in the Snake River, albeit for yearling Chinook smolts (Smith et al., 2002), so the modeling results for zero-age Chinook are not without precedent.
-If the model findings are true, then there are obviously implications for the scheduling of hatchery releases.
-Delaying hatchery releases until the end of May/start of June would minimize the duration of whatever interactions exist between hatchery-origin and wild-origin smolts.
+Unlike data from previous years, however, the first group of smolts released had a quite short residence time.
+In most years, river flows towards the end of April are usually fairly low and settled.
+However, in 2007 a moderately large flow event occurred which undoubtedly helped flush out the smolts that had been released approximately one week earlier.
+This unusually timed flow event probably explains the unusually short residence time for the first release group in 2007 and consequently it should probably be treated as an outlier.